Behçet's disease: abdominal vasculitis

 Partial filling defect is noted at the bifurcation of the left branch of the portal vein extending to its subsegmental branches (left portal vein thrombosis).

 Focal thrombus noted at the IVC at the level of the right renal vein.

 Mild free ascites.

 The patient has a known history of Behçet disease and presented with persistent abdominal pain.
 There was diffuse ischemic changes to the bowel as well as multiple abdominal vascular thrombotic changes involving mesenteric vessels, left portal vein, inferior vena cava and left kidney infarction.
-These changes suggest a common aetiology of vasculitis considering the patient's history of Behçet disease.
+These changes suggest a common etiology of vasculitis considering the patient's history of Behçet disease.
 Gastrointestinal manifestations of Behçet disease mimic Crohn's disease.
-However, acute involvement of mesenteric vessels results in acute bowel ischaemia.
+However, acute involvement of mesenteric vessels results in acute bowel ischemia.